This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 How to Choose

-The temperature rating on a mummy bag is typically a survival limit, not a comfort level—expect to feel cold 10–15°F above that number.
+The temperature rating printed on a sleeping bag is almost always a survival limit, not a comfort rating — always add 10–15°F to find your real-world comfort zone.

 Weight and Packability